 For best results, please let me know ahead of time that you’ll be coming.
 Lunch appointments are often available if needed.

-(Some) Mondays and most Fridays - After 6th Period
+- (Some) Mondays (after the last period of the day) and most Fridays - After 6th Period

 Expectations for Personal Conduct